LukeStashWalker/stashwalker/README.md

 ### Sign Reader

-Posts text of signs you pass by in the chat HUD
+Posts text of signs you pass by in the chat HUD.
+An word ignore list can be configured

 ### Altered Dungeons